gap-actions/setup-gap/README.md

 ### What's new in v3
 Version v3 contains many changes compared to version v2.
 When replacing `setup-gap@v2` by `setup-gap@v3` in an existing workflow, you will have to change the inputs accordingly.
-We also recommend replacing branches be releases, e.g. `stable-v4.14` by `v4.14`.
+We also recommend replacing branches by releases, e.g. `stable-v4.14` by `v4.14`.

 #### Changes to inputs:
  - The `GAPBRANCH` input has been replaced by `gap-version`, which accepts the following input types: